- The first three years of life are crucial for a baby’s brain development, forming many synapse connections.

-During the first three years of life, your baby will develop 90% of his or her adult brain size.
+During the first three years of life, your baby will develop 90% of their adult brain size.
 This rapid growth accounts for 700–1000 synapse connections being formed each second.
 The experiences your baby is subjected to, whether positive or negative, are crucial to this early wiring and pruning that enables millions and millions of new connections to be formed.
-The importance of connecting with your baby can go a long way in ensuring his or her secure attachment to others, resilience, self-esteem, building of relationships and overall development.
+The importance of connecting with your baby can go a long way in ensuring their secure attachment to others, resilience, self-esteem, building of relationships, and overall development.

 - Breastfeeding: If you can, that skin-to-skin contact provides reassurance for your little one and, trust me, once the time for breastfeeding is up, you’ll definitely miss this one-on-one moments with your baby.

-- Cuddling and carrying your baby are forms of human contact that provide reassurance for your son or daughter and keeps him or her relaxed, calm and genuinely feeling secure.
+- Cuddling and carrying your baby are forms of human contact that provide reassurance for your little one and keeps them relaxed, calm, and genuinely feeling secure.

-- Reading books, singing or talking to your little one is probably one of his or her favorite activities!
+- Reading books, singing, or you talking to your little one is probably one of their favorite activities!
 Remember that babies love the sound of their mother’s voice and consistently listening to it helps them build trust.

-More than focusing on whether or not your baby should have his or her own room, if he or she has enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with him or her, sharing your time, love and support.
+More than focusing on whether or not your baby should have their own room, if they have enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with them, sharing your time, love, and support.
 Science has now proven that the best things in life are free, and it takes the form of love towards your little one.

 If you find you’re out of ideas and can’t switch up these three basic activities enough, remember you always have a playtime guide with Kinedu!

 If you want to learn even more about secure attachment and what you can do with your baby from home, visit these links: